-The concept of the exhibition is limited to the period of de Chirico’s work until the end of World War I, skipping his controversial late work in order to examine its importance for the development of Dadaism, Surrealism and Neue Sachlichkeit.
-Artists as different as Max Ernst, Salvador Dalí, René Magritte, Oskar Schlemmer, George Grosz and Kurt Schwitters got under the spell of the Pittura Metafisica and adapted it for their individual style.
+The concept of the exhibition is limited to the period of de Chirico’s work until the end of World War I, skipping his controversial late work, in order to examine its importance for the development of Dadaism, Surrealism and Neue Sachlichkeit.
+Artists as different as Max Ernst, Salvador Dalí, René Magritte, Oskar Schlemmer, George Grosz and Kurt Schwitters got under the spell of Pittura Metafisica, adapting it for their individual style.

 Giorgio de Chirico was the first to succeed in expressing the inner disruption of modern man in his art.

 In 1911 Giorgio de Chirico travels to Paris to meet the leading representatives of the European avant-garde.
 While Pablo Picasso picks out the outer disruption between the human individual and reality as a central theme of his work of Cubism, de Chirico visualizes the inner disruption thus becoming a counterpole to Picasso.
 In the psychoanalytical approach of Surrealism this contrast to the constructivist schools within the avant-garde was to become even more obvious.
 In this regard Guillaume Apollinaire becomes a source of inspiration and an intellectual mentor for the Surrealists.